Photo in 2026 of Chris L McClish

 Aiki Judo / Empty Gi style

 Learn about a style of the martial art of Judo that is commonly referred to as “empty gi” or “empty jacket.”
+It is like fighting an empty jacket and is a unique style that can be used for self-defense (mostly using an attacker’s energy against the attacker).

-Click on the image to visit Chris’s Art Gallery
+Click image for Art Gallery

 Did you know that Chris did many great works of art?